NativeGap/nativegap-rails/README.md

 ### Assets

 With Native it is fairly simple to add platform specific stylesheets and scripts.
-In your assets directory you have a separate folder (`app/assets/native`) for every platform behaving similarly to the root assets folder.
-You are not only able to add custom assets for those platforms added by Native, but you can also add `web` specific assets.
+In your assets directory you have a new folder for your `javascripts` and `stylesheets` (`app/assets/.../native`).
+In these two folders you are able to add custom assets for specific platforms including `web` specific assets.

 You simple have to include ...